The Required Courses are divided into 5 Topics:

 - In order to register as a doctoral student (Stage A), each student is required to take the Qualification Exam.

-- Fellowship from the third year is contingent upon students' transition to Stage A.
+- Fellowship from the third year is contingent upon students' transition to Stage A and the successful completion of all Required courses.

 Fourth Year and beyond: